 Each box must contain only the closed case files from the previous fiscal year.

 There is approximately 2" of space in each box in case of interfiles.
-(Boxes are not over packed).
+(Boxes are not over packed.)

 Only standard records storage boxes are used (hand-holds on either end, with a removable lid, 10" x 12" x 15").
-(Copy paper boxes are not used).
+Do not use copy paper boxes.

 Files are arranged within the box in alphabetical order by last name.

 Each box is labeled with "Box [number]" on the left side of the hand hold.
+Underneath the "Box [number]" the label must contain the “Cost Center [number]” and “Location Code[number]”.
 The box lid should not cover box number.

-D-307-3: Using Iron Mountain Supplies

-Each VR field office will receive a set of Iron Mountain bar code labels for the previous fiscal year.
-The label goes on the center of the box underneath the hand hold on the same side as the box number.
-Iron Mountain bar code labels can be requested by emailing claimant.files@twc.state.tx.us.

-For each label,VR staff will need to complete the TWC Customer ID which is 2397C, on the top of the label.
-VR staff keeps the second Iron Mountain barcode label for the units records.

-D-307-4: Completing Box Inventory Spreadsheet
+D-307-3: Completing Box Inventory Spreadsheet

-To complete an Box Inventory Spreadsheet, update the fields "box_nbr" and "rhw_updated" for each file on your TWC file inventory as follows:
+All files in each box must be listed on the Box Inventory Spreadsheet.
+To complete a Box Inventory Spreadsheet, update the fields "box_nbr" and "rhw_updated" for each file on your TWC Inventory Spreadsheet as follows:

-For "box_nbr", number each box in the set as 001, 002, etc.
+For "box_nbr", number each box in the set as “department cost center number”-001, “department cost center number”-002, etc. (EXAMPLE: 4584-001)

 For "rhw_updated", put "Y" after ReHabWorks has been updated to reflect the new location of that file.

-Update the "SKP_Box_Nbr" field with the corresponding bar code label for each file listed on the inventory.

-For the "Old Year's Inventory" tab, complete one line for each record from a fiscal year preceding the previous fiscal year that VR staff would like to submit to storage.

 All the fields on this tab are mandatory:

 Once the inventory is complete, VR staff filter the "box_nbr" field for each box and print the inventory sheet.